Isle of Wight Coastal Path Highlights: Yarmouth to Shanklin

 We always try to arrange en suite accommodation, i.e. rooms with their own bathrooms for each night of your stay.
 However, in some of the more remote locations accommodation is limited and occasionally we may have to book rooms with shared bathrooms for one or two nights of your holiday, (especially if the booking is made at short notice), but we will always let you know if this is likely to be the case.

-Here are a some of examples of the accommodation we use along the Isle of Wight Coastal Path:
+Here are some examples of the accommodation we use along the Isle of Wight Coastal Path:

 In the seaport town of Cowes, Mark and Andrea welcome you at Caledon Guest House.
 They offer the perfect mix of a friendly, welcoming bed and breakfast with the spacious, non intrusive feel of a small hotel.
 Their lovely old guest house has a modern feel, with original floorboards, high ceilings and lots of Victorian features.
 Visit their website

 Sentry Mead is a relaxed and friendly guesthouse in the tranquil surroundings of Totland Bay.
-Owners Sarah and Jean-Pierre assure you of a relaxed and informal getaway at their wonderful Victorian villa, just 120 yards from the beach.
+Owners Gayle and Mark assure you of a relaxed and informal getaway at their wonderful Victorian villa, just 120 yards from the beach.
 Visit their website

 Old Shanklin Guest House is modern, comfortable, friendly and right in the heart of Shanklin Old Village, just 5 minutes’ walk from the beautiful beach.
 A warm welcome awaits you from Sarah and Gareth who are at hand to tell you all about the traditional tea rooms, pubs and great selection of restaurants on offer.
 Visit their website